2022 marks the 40th anniversary of the San Diego Jewish Genealogical Society!

 Soon after LaVerne Fefferman joined the society, she mentioned at a meeting, “Someone should be writing all this down for a newsletter,” and so our publication, DISCOVERY, was started.
 The first issue appeared in November 1985, with LaVerne as the editor.
-Since then, each of our editors added their own special touch to the newsletter and we thank Roberta Berman, Wallace Rindskopf, Pam Rossman Monroe, Calvin M. Weil, Shana Egan, Carol Baird, and Judy Gordon.
-Wayne Marcus is currently the facilitator for DISCOVERY, which he brought in the computer age by instituting electronic delivery.
+Since then, each of our editors added their own special touch to the newsletter and we thank Roberta Berman, Wallace Rindskopf, Pam Rossman Monroe, Calvin M. Weil, Shana Egan, Carol Baird, Judy Gordon and Wayne Marcus.
+Wayne brought DISCOVERY into the computer age by instituting electronic delivery.

 In 1989 Carol Davidson Baird assumed the presidency.
 Carol served for eight years and during that time we experienced a steady increase in membership, from 36 to 101 members.
 We also incorporated to our present non-profit, tax-deductible status.
 As the Jewish population of San Diego moved north, so too did the SDJGS.
 In 1993 we moved to our present home at the Lawrence Family Jewish Community Center in La Jolla.

 Jackye Sullins was elected president in 1997.
 Under her leadership we continued to grow and started our website, designed by then Program Chair Brahna Derr.
-We held a joint meeting with the Jewish Historical Society and had several innovative programs.
+We have had joint meetings with the Jewish Historical Society.
 We also moved our library to its new permanent home at the Astor Judaica Library of the JCC.

 In September of 2002, Wayne Marcus became president.
 He oversaw the expansion of our website and made the use of the Internet an important part of our meetings.
 Under his leadership, the SDJGS has been a co-sponsor of the San Diego Jewish Book Fair and of “DAVKA: The Survival of a People,” a Holocaust project of the JCC.